dAndreIndieDev/My-Games/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **The product**
-What game, program or app that has a bug.
+What game, program, website or app I made that has a bug.

 **Describe the bug**
 A clear and concise description of what the bug is.